Bamboo-fiber/TrailPrint3D---CN-Enhanced-Edition-v2.6.1-/README.md

 This project is a customized, fully localized (Chinese), and enhanced fork based on the incredible work of **EmGi** (TrailPrint3D v2.5).
 Huge thanks to EmGi for building this amazing tool!
-As a secondary developer (Bamboo-fiber), I have translated the entire UI into Chinese and added new features including **Quick Draw** mode and a **Circle Shape** base plate.
+As a secondary developer (Bamboo-fiber), I have translated the entire UI into Chinese and added new features including  a **Circle Shape** base plate.

 ---